Rivington School: Sculpture Gardens

 Many public and guerilla sculpture spaces emerged from the Rivington School, most notably the Rivington Sculpture Garden, originally constructed on Rivington Street near Forsyth Street.
-It was started by early founder "Cowboy" Ray Kelly.
-Due to the unpermitted nature of the work, the Rivington Sculpture Garden was regularly knocked down by the city.
+Due to the non-permitted nature of the work, the Rivington Sculpture Garden was regularly knocked down by the city.
 Eventually it found a home at 6th Street, between Avenue B and Avenue C; and the Corragio Studio, more commonly known as "2B" or "The Garage", started by another early founder of the movement, Linus Coraggio.
 The name "2B" refers to its location at 2nd Street and Avenue B in the East Village of New York City, on which a condominium building now stands.
-The construction and destruction of the Rivington Sculpture Garden was documented by Monty Cantsin aka Istvan Kantor on super8film "ANTI CREDO".
+The construction and destruction of the Rivington Sculpture Garden was documented by Monty Cantsin (aka Istvan Kantor) on the super8film ANTI CREDO.

 Early artists

-Among the early artists of the Rivington School were Toyo Tsuchiya, Monty Cantsin aka Istvan Kantor, Shalom Neuman, Paolo Buggiani, Jacek Tylicki and Ena Paul Kostabi.
+Among the early artists of the Rivington School were Toyo Tsuchiya, Monty Cantsin (aka Istvan Kantor), Shalom Neuman, Paolo Buggiani, Jacek Tylicki, Linus Coraggio, and Ena Paul Kostabi.